Computer Modeling and Simulation

-The Associate in Science (A.S.) and Bachelor of Science (B.S.) computer modeling and simulation specialization tracks were created by Seminole State College in partnership with the National Center for Simulation and simulation industry experts working in the field.
+The Associate in Science (A.S.) simulation specialization and Bachelor of Science (B.S.) simulation focus were created by Seminole State College in partnership with the National Center for Simulation and simulation industry experts working in the field.

 Students pursuing the Associate in Science (A.S.), Computer Programming and Analysis can select a specialization in simulation.
 This specialization teaches programming skills used in the video game and simulation industries.